OPUS NOVA

 Address will be sent to you upon reservation.

-Experience our Salon Concert on Monday, May 4th at 7:30 PM, in the setting of a beautiful private home in Fort Worth.
+SOLD OUT!
+Experience our Salon Concert on Monday, May 4th, at 7:30 PM, in the intimate setting of a beautiful private home in Fort Worth.
 The evening includes a complimentary pre-concert reception with refreshments and hors d’oeuvres, as well as valet parking.
-Enjoy outstanding artists performing chamber music in an intimate, private atmosphere, and share the moment with fellow music lovers.
+Enjoy outstanding artists performing chamber music in a private atmosphere, and share the moment with fellow music lovers.
 Tickets are $75 per person.

 Musicians